Quansight-Labs/quansight-labs-site/posts/2020/11/design_in_open_source.md

 understand the value of design beyond simply "making things look good."
 Many open-source initiatives would benefit from a visual overhaul, especially of the type that leans into consistent looks for similar interactions throughout the software.
-This is usually the limits of other contributors' expectations of designers, but that's just scratching the surface of the problems we've worked through so far, and what we're capable of in the future.
+This is usually the limit of other contributors' expectations of designers, but that's just scratching the surface of the problems we've worked through so far, and what we're capable of in the future.